coloursofnoise/Resources/How-do-I-set-up-my-map's-name,-icon,-position,-endscreen?.md

 You must restart Celeste or use Ctrl+F5 (in debug mode) for the changes in English.txt to take effect.

+(If you feel like translating your map name in other languages, you can create other files in the Dialog directory, for example `French.txt`.
+All non-existing languages will fall back to English.)

 ## Map Icon

 You can define the map icon in Ahorn, in the "Title Banner Icon" field of the Map > Metadata menu.